As an Amazon Associate I earn from qualifying purchases.

 But what if you want a local solution to simply clear out your garage or sell some larger items?
 Well, there are several good options.

 eBay.
 I hate to start off with eBay but I just had to.
+No matter what you’ve heard, eBay isn’t dead.
 If you’re selling something desirable or unusual then eBay is probably still the best platform for you.
 They have 2-3x the reach of Craigslist and if you don’t want to ship simply choose “Local Pickup Only.”

 Facebook Marketplace.
 While it’s hard to get an exact number of users, Facebook Marketplace has the largest pool of people plugged in of any classified ads platform.
 With Facebook monthly users approaching 3 billion, there are tons of people who want you have to sell.
 There are also tons of local selling pages which receive way more traffic than your regional Craiglist.